-- Treat the scalp gently: Avoid vigorously washing and combing the hair, as this can lead to breakage, especially if the hair is fragile due to treatment
+Treat the scalp gently: People with this condition should avoid washing and combing the hair vigorously, as this can lead to breakage, especially if the hair is fragile due to treatment.

-- Avoid triggers: If possible, identify triggers for scalp psoriasis and consider things you can do to limit them
+Avoid triggers: If possible, individuals should identify their triggers for scalp psoriasis and consider things ways to limit them.

 It is important to seek treatment, as this can reduce the risk of further complications, such as hair loss or cracked and bleeding skin on the scalp.